lgibelli/singularity-docs/index.rst

     SCIF_APPROOT=/scif/apps/foo
     SCIF_APPNAME=foo

-We also have foo’s environment variables defined under , and importantly, we don’t see bar’s.
+We also have foo’s environment variables defined under ``%appenv foo`` , and importantly, we don’t see bar’s.

 ::